Morta1DieTw1Ce/Leviathan-/README.md

    This License may be terminated by Abhinav Prasad at any time if Licensee breaches any of its terms.
 Upon termination, Licensee must cease using the Tool.

 7. Governing Law:
-   This License is governed by the laws of [Your Jurisdiction].
+   This License is governed by the laws of Indian Jurisdiction.

 8. Entire Agreement:
    This License constitutes the entire agreement between Licensee and Abhinav Prasad regarding the Tool and supersedes all prior agreements.